leoAshu/nodejs-essentials/README.md

 Here are some of the most commonly used `npm` commands and their usage:

 ### Initialise node package:

-- This command initialises a Node.js project as a package.
-- It creates a `package.json` file that contains information about the project and its dependencies.

     // initialise as a package
     npm init